 This hybrid product, offered by insurance companies, is a nonqualified annuity that provides long-term care benefits (it can't be used with IRAs or employer-sponsored qualified retirement plans).
 These policies allow you to use the annuity proceeds for long-term care, and if you don't use the long-term care benefit, you still have typical annuity options.
 For instance, you can convert the annuity to a stream of income payments (annuitization), redeem the annuity at its maturity (e.g., cash in the annuity), or, at your death, you can pass the remaining balance of your annuity to your named beneficiaries.

 While policy provisions may differ from company to company, generally you put money into the annuity, usually in a lump sum or through a series of premium payments.
-You may also exchange another annuity or cash value life insurance for a long-term care annuity via a Section 1035 exchange.
+You may also exchange another annuity or cash-value life insurance for a long-term care annuity via a Section 1035 exchange.
 The annuity typically pays a fixed rate of interest each year.
 In addition, the annuity provides a long-term care benefit amount, usually equal to two or three times your annuity cash value, subject to a maximum benefit period, which is the maximum length of time that you may receive long-term care benefit payments from the annuity.
-Long-term care annuity benefits are usually paid monthly.
+Long-term care annuity benefits are often paid monthly.
 There is usually a charge for the long-term care component (generally ranging from 0.4% to 1.25% of the annuity's cash value) that is deducted from your annuity each year.

 How does this product work?